Living with PAH

 What lifestyle changes could I make?

-Wondering how you can make adapting to living with PAH* a little easier?
+Wondering how you can make adapting to living with PAH a little easier?
 Your healthcare team is most familiar with your case history and qualified to give you the best advice.
 You may also want to consider some of these small changes.
-They may add up to big differences in your day-to-day life.
+They may make a difference in your day-to-day life.

 1. Keep a journal.
 All you need is a notebook and a pen to help monitor your progress.
 The details you record about your disease may help your healthcare team give you the best possible support and advice.
 You may want to write down: